CeciliaJorcin/nav_bar/README.md

 This project is licensed under the MIT License.

 ### Acknowledgements
-This project was created using React and Tailwind CSS.
+This project was created using React, CSS and Tailwind CSS.
 `````